chefdog/azure-ng-codecoverage/README.md

 Create a new task 'Delete files' or just search in azure and add the task.
 Modify the source folder and contents.

 And add the actual test task.
+The test task is another NPM custom task.
+It hooks up the command located in the package.json

 ```
 - task: DeleteFiles@1